wp-plugins/wordpress-popup/readme.txt

 == Changelog ==

+= 4.4.5.4 =

+* Performance improvements
+* Fixed issue with dynamic JavaScript loading
+* Added PO_PLUGIN_DIR in config for changing plugin directory name

+= 4.4.5.2 =

+* Added missing translatable strings
+* Updated language file

+= 4.4.5.1 =

+* added collation to tables creation code
+* updated require calls to include directory path
+* moved custom loading out of experimental status
+* set default loading method to custom loading

+= 4.4.5 =

+* Added different custom loading method that should be cache resistant and remove issues with other ajax loading method.
+* Made On URL rule more specific so that it doesn't match child pages when the main page is specified

+= 4.4.4 =

+* Added option to switch from JS loading to standard loading of pop ups.
+* Added ability to use regular expressions in the referrers and on url conditions.
+* Prepared code to make it easy to upgrade interface for future releases.

+= 4.4.3 =

+* Updated for WP 3.5
+* Added initial attempt to distinguish referrers from Google search and referrers from Google custom site search.

+= 4.4.2 =

+* Removed unneeded css and js files
+* Updated language file

+= 4.4.1 =

+* Moved popover loading js to be created by a php file due to needing extra processing.
+* Fixed issue with directory based sites loading popover script from main site.
+* Fixed issue of popover loading on login and register pages.

+= 4.4 =

+* Updated Popover to load via ajax call rather than page creation for cache plugin compatibility

 = 4.3.2 =
 * Major rewrite
 * Multiple PopUps can be created
+* Fixed issue of network activation not creating tables until admin area visited
+* Updated code to remove all notifications, warnings and depreciated function calls ready for WP 3.4

 = 3.1.4 =
 * WP3.3 style updating